Code-Institute-Submissions/the-shamans-cat/README.md

 *How to rise above the competition and make this site special.*

 *	Mobile First, responsive approach to accommodate all user devices and screen types.
+*   Navigation is easy and intuitive.
-*	A simple clean consistent appearance, using only a couple of colours and two typefaces, bright and uncluttered with an intuitive format and Informative headlines.
+*	A simple clean consistent appearance, bright and uncluttered with an intuitive format and informative headlines.
+*   Text is in easy to read typefaces and contrasted appropriately.
+*   Images are relevant to the content.
 *	Keep the content to a minimum whilst still providing the user with sufficient information for them to feel they comprehend enough of the healing processes, and pricing structure, to be able to book a session.
 This includes the use of descriptive text, images, diagrams, videos, FAQs, testimonials and blogs.
 *	Encourage users to return to the site for reference by providing good information and explanations.
 *	Facilitate easy contact with practitioner so any questions and concerns can be dealt with promptly, paving the way for the user to book a session, use of Call-To-Actions (CTAs).
 Multiple contact routes via social media links, as well as a contact form.